 Image from Terence Conran’s “The House Book” (1977)

-Next month, in April, we'll be celebrating the tenth anniversary of the founding of Apartment Therapy, so it seems like a good time to put down on paper not only what has happened over the last ten years, but also what we’re working on now.
+This past spring we celebrated the tenth anniversary of the founding of Apartment Therapy, so it seems like a good time to put down on paper not only what has happened over the last ten years, but also what we’re working on now.

 The story is a little bit about me personally, but mostly it's about how this company has grown.
 There is much to it that I hope you will find familiar, useful and inspiring.
 And, if you are a regular reader of Apartment Therapy, you may also find that it has become a part of your own story.
 I certainly hope so.